-All RCM5700 models have an Ethernet PHY, which can either be accessed through the Interface Board or directly on the RCM5710/RCM5760.
-The PHY connections or integrated 10/100Base-T connections on the RCM5710/RCM5760 to the edge connectors are via 0 Ω jumpers on headers JP2-JP5 (see Table A-5 in Appendix A.3).
+All RCM5700/RCM6700 models have an Ethernet PHY, which can either be accessed through the Interface Board or directly on the RCM5710/5760/6710/6760.
+The PHY connections or integrated 10/100Base-T connections on MiniCores with an on-board RJ-45 jack are via 0Ω jumpers on headers JP2-JP5 (see Table A-6 in Appendix A.3).
 Rabbit's Technical Note TN266, PCB Layout for the Ethernet PHY Interface, provides further details about designing your own PHY interface.

-The pinout for the RCM5710/ RCM5760 RJ-45 Ethernet jack (J1) is shown in Figure 11.
+The pinout for the RJ-45 Ethernet jack (J1) is shown in Figure 4-11.
 Note that some Ethernet connectors are numbered in reverse to the order used here.